seb-835/opentelemetry/otel-article-1-3.md

 These three phases form the service/pipeline of a collector in the OpenTelemetry context with 3 phases: receiver (extract), processor (transform), export (load).

-## First Tip: Using the OpenTelemetry-operator
+## First Tip: Using the OpenTelemetry Operator
 https://github.com/open-telemetry/opentelemetry-operator

-The OpenTelemetry-operator simplifies the deployment and dynamic configuration of OpenTelemetry Collectors in Kubernetes environments using the CRD.
+The OpenTelemetry Operator simplifies the deployment and dynamic configuration of OpenTelemetry Collectors in Kubernetes environments using the CRD.
 It handles the deployment, update, and scaling of the collectors that we decide to instantiate.

 It also provides Instrumentation CRD to supports injecting and configuring auto-instrumentation libraries for .NET, Java, Node.js, Python, and Go services.
 We will not use this feature in this article.

 <img src="images/operator.png " style="width: 70%;" />

-Let's install the OpenTelemetry-operator in a dedicated namespace called "otel".
+Let's install the OpenTelemetry Operator in a dedicated namespace called "otel".

 ```
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts